FRAMEWORK FOUNDRY

 This week's decline was narrow, not broad.
 The S&P 500 slipped 1.2%, but markets weren't in full retreat — some areas held up.
 This looks more like rotation than a broad risk-off move.
 The dollar also strengthened +1.2% — a quiet headwind if you hold international ETFs, as foreign gains get partially erased when converted back to USD.

 Bond yields climbed 13 bps to 4.13% over the week, making it harder to justify equity valuations — particularly in growth and small caps.
-Worth noting: gold fell 3.75% despite the equity selloff — a sign the dollar's tariff-driven strength is the dominant force, not a simple flight to safety.
+Worth noting: gold fell 3.75% despite the equity selloff — a sign the dollar's strength is the dominant force, not a simple flight to safety.

 Index Snapshot